pudly/schmopera-hugo/content/articles/safe-words-masquerades-nashville-opera-presents-three-way.md

----
++++
+categories = "Interview"
+slug = /safe-words-masquerades-nashville-opera-presents-three-way/
-title: "Safe words &amp; Masquerades: Nashville Opera presents Three Way"
+title = "Safe words &amp; Masquerades: Nashville Opera presents Three Way"
----
++++

 ## What can you tell us about *The Companion*, *Safe Word*, and *Masquerade* (without giving away any spoilers)?